Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Discussion

 This study contributes to the broader literature on collective adaptation to societal events, including collective attention (\cite{kobayashi2021modeling}, emotion \cite{goldenberg2020collective}, and memory \cite{hirst2018collective}).
-In this large-scale investigation of real-world interactions, we show that collectives adapt to real or imagined threat from an outgroup by changing their network structure, enabling more influence of fewer ingroup members.
-This can be helpful in the short run to organize a coordinated defense \cite{kirke2010military}, but can have adverse consequences in the long run, such as a lower ability to consider diverse views when solving complex problems \cite{janis1982groupthink}.
+In this large-scale investigation of real-world interactions, we show that collectives adapt to the real or imagined threat from an outgroup by changing their network structure, paying more attention to fewer group members and thus potentially allowing them to have more influence .
+This can be helpful in the short run to organize a coordinated defense \cite{kirke2010military} but can have adverse consequences in the long run, such as a lower ability to consider diverse views when solving complex problems \cite{janis1982groupthink}.
 While we used data from a particular type of discourse, given the wide range of threatening events and levels of political extremity we studied, we believe these results are roughly indicative of group reactions in other public discussion contexts.